-Vertical farming and urban gardening are intended to revolutionize the future of agriculture.
-To what extent can the concepts be implemented at home and in the city.
+Vertical farming is intended to revolutionize the future of agriculture.
+To what extent can the concept be implemented at home and in the city

 Around 55% of the world's population live in cities.
 This number is expected to increase to around 2050% by 68.
-In order to meet the demand for food, products have to be mass-produced and transported over long distances to urban areas.
-Vertical farming and urban gardening are two future-oriented concepts that could enable a return to natural agriculture.
+In order to meet the demand for food, products have to be mass-produced and transported over long distances to urban centers.
+Vertical farming and Urban Gardening are two future-oriented concepts that could enable a return to natural agriculture.

 Vertical farming: what is it?

-Vertical farming is a pioneering idea that makes it possible to produce food directly in urban areas in an environmentally friendly manner and in large quantities.
+Vertical farming is a pioneering idea that enables food to produce environmentally friendly and in large quantities directly in metropolitan areas.
 It's a kind of indoor farming in vertical greenhouses.
 For this purpose, multi-storey buildings (called "farm scrapers") are grown on levels one above the other.
-These buildings are mostly equipped with a circular economy and hydroponics.
+These buildings usually come with a circular economy as well as hydroponics.
 This enables resource-saving and year-round production.

 Advantages and disadvantages of vertical farming